NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 If you type a lower case letter instead of an upper, or visa versa, zsh notices and changes the capitalisation.

 ## Find a switch
-Not that kind if switch networkers! :laugh:
+Not that kind if switch networkers!
 ```
 $ ls -l <TAB>
 -1  -- single column output